muhk01/big_data_on_AWS/AWS S3/README.md

 # AWS S3

 Integration AWS S3 with BOTO3 Python
+In this example is used to read csv in bucket, and bundle csv/parquet files in bucket.

 To integrate Amazon S3 with the Boto3 library, you need to follow these steps: